metalsmith/metalsmith/Readme.md

   'path/to/my-file.md': {
     title: 'A Catchy Title',
     date: new Date('2014-12-01'),
-    body: new Buffer('An informative body.')
+    contents: new Buffer('An informative article.')
   }
 }
 ```